gittuf/gittuf.github.io/guide.md

 users to verify policy conformance for a Git reference.
 This can be invoked using `gittuf verify-ref`.
 In addition, gittuf also provides equivalents to Git's `verify-commit` and `verify-tag`.
 These gittuf equivalents use the trusted keys in gittuf policies to verify commit and tag signatures.
+Here are some examples on how to verify:

+- `gittuf verify-ref -f main` will verify the `main` branch.

+- `gittuf verify-commit HEAD` will verify the commit at `HEAD`.

 ## Syncing gittuf Namespaces